eaperches/HackTX_2019-song_recommender/README.md

 5. Enter playlist name of songs you want to explore
 6. The code will output a list of songs you might like from the playlist you want to explore after several several dozen seconds.

-Note: The playlist have to be under the username that they enter.
+Note: The playlist have to be under the username that you enter.